psychotimmy/aoc2023-cpm/README.md

 Day1-1.pas - runs in 18 seconds using the puzzle data.

 Day1-1.mod - runs in 10 seconds using the puzzle data.

+Day1-1.c - runs in 16 seconds using the puzzle data.

 Day1-2.pas - runs in 47 seconds using the puzzle data.